 The budgeting process is an essential business function that’s bound to make even the most organized managers stress.
 What could be more important to the daily operations of the company than its cash flow?
 Messing up in this field could result in disrupted projects or, at worst, insolvency.

-And yet, studies have shown that about half of organizations don’t even have a formally documented budgeting process as of 2021.
+And yet, studies have shown that about half of organizations don’t even have a formally documented budgeting process.

 If your organization is taking on some new projects and you need to make sure that the funding stays sufficient, then studying up on the budgeting process is the best next step to take.
-Find out how to not only keep track of expenses and revenue but also gain more value out of your investments.
+Find out how to not only keep track of expenses and revenue but also gain more value out of your purchases and procurement process.

 What Is a Budgeting Process?